 Division: Choral Conducting & Ensembles

-Andrew Crane was named Associate Professor of Choral Conducting and conductor of the Brigham Young University Singers in 2015.
+Brigham Young University Singers and teaching courses in the graduate conducting curriculum.
 Previous to this appointment, he served for four years as Director of Choral Activities at East Carolina University, and six years in the same position at California State University, San Bernardino.
 He is also the former choral director at Provo High School.